Jon M. Erlandson

-Jon M. Erlandson is an archaeologist and Philip H. Knight Professor of Social Sciences in the Department of Anthropology at the University of Oregon, and the director of the University of Oregon Museum of Natural and Cultural History.
+Jon M. Erlandson is an archaeologist, professor emeritus in the Department of Anthropology at the University of Oregon, and the former director of the University of Oregon Museum of Natural and Cultural History.
 Erlandson’s research interests include coastal adaptations, the peopling of North America, maritime archaeology and historical ecology and human impacts in coastal ecosystems.

 Education and background

 Erlandson received his B.A. in Physical Anthropology from the University of California, Santa Barbara in 1980.
 He then completed his M.A. and Ph.D. from the same university in Archaeology.
-Erlandson also is a founding co-editor of the Journal of Island and Coastal Archaeology.
-He has also published over 250 scholarly articles and has edited or written 18 books.
+Erlandson also was a founding co-editor of the Journal of Island and Coastal Archaeology.
+He has also published more than 400 scholarly articles and edited or written 29 books.
 In 2013, Erlandson was elected to the American Academy of Arts and Sciences.
+In 2021 he was elected as a fellow to the American Association for the Advancement of Science.

-Erlandson was born in Santa Barbara, California and enjoyed many different water-based activities, including swimming, surfing and sailing.
-He moved to Alaska in 1982, and has been a resident in various parts of the Pacific Northwest since that time.
-Erlandson worked to protect archaeological sites from damage after the Exxon Valdez oil spill in 1989.
+Erlandson was born in Santa Barbara, California, and enjoyed many different water-based activities, including swimming, surfing and sailing.
+He moved to Alaska in 1982, and also lived in Washington and Oregon before retiring to California in 2023.
+In 1989-90 Erlandson worked to protect archaeological sites from damage after the Exxon Valdez oil spill and taught for a year at University of Alaska Fairbanks before joining the faculty at the University of Oregon.
 His collaborative efforts with marine biologists and ecologists have inspired him to become involved in policy issues about the conservation biology of endangered coastal fisheries and ecosystems.
 He has won several awards for outstanding teaching and research, as well as for his mentoring of minority students.
 Discover Magazine named a paper Erlandson was involved in, “Historical Overfishing and the Recent Collapse of Coastal Ecosystems” by Jeremy Jackson et al., the top science story of 2001.